StoddardOXC/openxcom-android/README.md

 In order to build OXCE for Android, you'll need:

  - Android SDK 28
- - Android NDK 19
+ - Android NDK 18b

+Note: NDK 19b doesn't work!
+The project compiles, but the game crashes.

-Additionally, you'll need Java development kit and Java runtime environment version 1.7 or higher (Oracle Java SE 8 or OpenJDK 8), which is required for building Android applications.
+Additionally, you'll need Java development kit and Java runtime environment version 1.8 or higher (Oracle Java SE 8 or OpenJDK 8), which is required for building Android applications.

 ## Getting the Code